We catch up with the Idlewild frontman to find out why he finds Edinburgh so inspiring.

 [Image Credit: Whiski Rooms]

 Whiski’s newer sister venue ‘Whiski Rooms’ expands on the mission of Whiski by adding a dedicated Whisky Shop and daily tutored tasting.
 Whiski Rooms enjoys a fabulous ‘world heritage site’ location, perched on the walk up The Mound toward The Royal Mile.
 Over 300 Scotch whiskies are served here to a discerning clientele, and the venue is one of the few ‘Ardbeg Embassy’ status venues, serving an extensive range from the popular Islay Distillery.
-Whiski’s excellence has just been recognised by the British Institute of Inkeeping, who have made it their Whisky Bar of 2014.
+Whiski’s excellence has just been recognised by the British Institute of Inkeeping, who made it their Whisky Bar of 2014, while it was also named the Best Restaurant in the Old Town in the 2014/2015 ion awards.

 We love: Enjoying stunning Edinburgh views from one of the Bar’s coveted window tables!